Scags/IDA-Source-Symbol-Smasher/README.md

 Note that signatures are not guaranteed to be correct!
 It is unpredictable how Linux functionality (mainly inlining) translates to Windows.

 You will be prompted to choose to dump all possible signatures into a dump.json, but this will take a long time (took ~40 minutes for me).
-I've already provided a TF2 dump.
+I've provided a few dumps both in the repo and [here](https://brewcrew.tf/sigdump/).